beoliver/clj-arangodb/README.md

 functions are lispy versions of their java counterparts. options are passed as map - with keywords written in `:cammelCase` - for example `{:someOption "a string" :anotherOption ["192.168.1.1", 8888]}`
 For more information about what constitutes a valid option for a method you must consult the java api documentation.
-As an aside, I considered adding destructuring to give the user nice feedback - but there are just to MANY of them!
+As an aside, I considered adding destructuring to give the user nice feedback - but there are just to many of them!
+If you are interested - have a look at the options namespace and the functions `fn-builder` and `build` - we just take the map and create method calls from the keys.

 This wrapper exposes most of the available methods - If we look at how the java code is used, in this example a new connecton is being made to a server.